When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is a Fetal Doppler?

-A fetal Doppler is a small, handheld machine that detects and emits the sound of your baby’s heartbeat (3).
+A fetal Doppler is a small, handheld device that uses sound waves to detect the movement of blood through your baby’s heart (3).

 Are Fetal Dopplers Safe?